 1 medium-size onion, chopped

-2 tbsp hot pepper sauce or half a hot pepper (or add pepper to taste)
+2 tablespoon hot pepper sauce or half a hot pepper (or add pepper to taste)

 1 sprig chive chopped